cocoyimasa/JavaScript-Interpreter/JSInterpret/README.md

   ```
   in Main().

-- When running in repl mode, all two semi-colon before running.(";;")
+- While running in the repl mode, remember to add two semi-colon before running.(";;")
-Two semi-colon and a Enter key are signals for interpreter to run the code you write.
+Two semi-colon and an Enter key are signals for interpreter to run the code that you have written.
-Don't forget these.
+Just don't forget this.
   - For example,
 calculate a expression -- 1+1,you should write 1+1;; ,then click enter key，the interpreter shows the result --2.